- College of Arts & Sciences

 Successful completion of the DNP program qualifies students to sit for the Family Nurse Practitioner Certification examination.Admission Information

-- The deadline for application to the Doctor of Nursing Practice Program at the University of Portland is January 15, 2016 for the summer 2016 cohort.
+- The application to the Doctor of Nursing Practice Program is due January 15th 2017 for the summer 2017 cohort.
+Please see School of Nursing website for program information.

 - New DNP students begin coursework in the University's summer session (May-August).